In-game analysis of Gonzaga vs. Kentucky college basketball showdown

 Getting back to defense

-The Zags weren't their sharp selves initially, evidenced by a couple of misses around the rim by Ike and Huff, but managed to create some open looks nonetheless.
+The Zags weren't their sharp selves initially, evidenced by a couple of misses around the rim by Ike and Huff, but they managed to create some open looks nonetheless.
 A fair amount of their looks were created by either turnovers or screen-and-rolls, leading to a 12-for-29 start from the Bulldogs.

 Kentucky, meanwhile, couldn't get anything going offensively.
 The Wildcats didn't break the seal off the hoop until Denzel Aberdeen got a 3-pointer to go at the 11:04 mark in the first half, snapping a streak of 10 consecutive misses out of the gate.
 According to ESPN, it was the first time in eight seasons that Kentucky started a game 0-for-10.

-The Wildcats started to get the Zags moving defensively with some penetration followed by kick outs to shooters, but not even the open looks were going down consistently for Pope's squad.
+The Wildcats started to get the Zags moving defensively with some penetration followed by kick-outs to shooters, but not even the open looks were going down consistently for Pope's squad.
 Kentucky was 4-for-24 from the field by the time the 4-minute media timeout hit.

 Once again, Gonzaga managed to force more turnovers than its opponent had made field goals at halftime.
 Kentucky was 5-for-31 in the first half while committing eight turnovers.